adamsilver/fdpb/02-a-checkout-flow.md

 > `type=number` is not appropriate for input that happens to only consist of numbers but isn’t strictly speaking a number.
 If it doesn’t make much sense to use number with spinners, `type=text` is probably the right choice (possibly with a pattern attribute).

-In other words, numbers and digits are different.
+In other words, numbers and numerals are different.
 Numbers represent an amount of something such as:

 - my age (announced “thirty-four years old”)
 - the price of an apple (announced “forty-five pence”)
 - the time it took me to cook breakfast (announced “ten mins”)

-Conversely, digits might be used for dates and codes such as:
+Conversely, numerals might be used for dates and codes such as:

 - birth date (“nineteenth of June, nineteen eighty-three”)
 - pin code (“eight, double five, three, two, six”)

 There is a difference between the way these values are announced.
-Understanding this helps us see why we might perceive the way some browsers implement the number input are not bugs—though they may seem to be at first.
+Understanding this helps to see why we might perceive the way some browsers implement the number input are not bugs — though they may seem to be at first.

 For example, IE11 and Chrome will ignore non-numeric input such as a letter or a slash.
 Some older versions of iOS will automatically convert “1000” to “1,000”.
 Safari 6 strips out leading zeros.
-Each example seems undesirable, but none of them stop users from entering numbers.
+Each example seems undesirable, but none of them stop users from entering true numbers.

 Some numbers contain a decimal point such as a price; other numbers are negative which need a minus sign.
 Unfortunately, some browsers don't provide buttons for these symbols on the keypad.
 If that wasn't enough some desktop versions of Firefox will round up huge numbers.

 In these cases, it's safer to use a regular text box to avoid excluding users unnecessarily.
-Remember users are still able to type numbers this way it's just that the buttons are a smaller.
-And to soften the blow a little bit, the numeric keyboard can be triggered for iOS users by using the pattern attribute.
+Remember users are still able to type numbers this way it's just that the buttons are smaller.
+To further soften the blow, the numeric keyboard can be triggered for iOS users by using the pattern attribute.

 ```HTML
 <input type="text" pattern="[0-9]*">